ChauhanSai/acm-research-f26/README.md

 # Fall 2026 Paper Implementations

-Hello leads!, clone this repo, add your own branch (just name it your name) with all your files and README.md with your synopsis, and then publish your new branch.
-Let us know if any of y'all have access issues.
+Hello leads!
+Find your branch and update it with all your files and README.md (template below).
+Let us know if run into any access issues.

-Use the below readme template as you work through your implementations!
+Use the below README template as you work through your implementations!

 <!--Remove text above the '---' -->
 ---